alchemy-fr/phraseanet-helm-charts/README.md

 Each chart includes a `values.yaml` file, which you can customize according to your needs.
 For detailed configuration options, it is recommended to review the specific documentation of each chart.

-## retrieve older deployment version here
+## Older deployment version.

+Retrieve all old versions of the deployment here

 - **Helm Deployment**: [Phraseanet Helm Releases](https://github.com/alchemy-fr/alchemy-helm-charts-repo/releases?q=phraseanet-&expanded=true)